ghazthiskc19/CRUD-BASIS-DATA/README.md

     - Click "Next".
 6.  **Configure Encryption and Trust Server Certificate**:
     - On the "Connect to SQL Server" screen, ensure **"Encrypt"** is set to **"Yes"**.
-    - On the next screen (where you change the default database), check the box for **"Trust server certificate"**.
+    - On the next screen (where you change the default database), check the box for **"Trust server certificate"** (needed if your local SQL Server uses a self-signed certificate).
     - Click "Next" on subsequent screens.
 7.  **Test the Data Source**:
     - Click "Finish".
     - In the summary window, click **"Test Data Source..."**.
-    - A "TESTS COMPLETED SUCCESSFULLY!" message indicates a successful connection from your machine using the driver and credentials.
+    - A "TESTS COMPLETED SUCCESSFULLY!" message indicates a successful connection.

 ## Project Structure
 ```